-count and segments within each groupSince these locations across which we assess canopy height equivalence with ALS, it is possible that group A segments are not entirely representative of the study area, comprising less than 6 percent of our working dataset.
+Table 6 shows the count and proportion of segments within each group.
+Since these segments serve as locations across which we assess canopy height equivalence with ALS, it is possible that group A segments are not entirely representative of the study area, comprising less than 6 percent of our working dataset.